New Year Bumper Sale @ Rs. 1 X

 What is the effect of Betaseptic (Modi Mundi) on the Liver?

-Betaseptic (Modi Mundi) is not harmful for the liver.
+Using Betaseptic (Modi Mundi) does not have any harmful effects on the liver.

 What is the effect of Betaseptic (Modi Mundi) on the Heart?